standardgalactic/zet/_papers/MICRO_08.md

     a research design to a commercial prototype, including the goals, trade-offs, and final design choices.
     <p>
-    Ardbeg\textquotesingle s redesign process can be grouped into the following three major areas: optimizing the wide SIMD datapath, providing long instruction word (LIW) support for SIMD operations, and adding application-specific hardware accelerators.
+    Ardbeg's redesign process can be grouped into the following three major areas: optimizing the wide SIMD datapath, providing long instruction word (LIW) support for SIMD operations, and adding application-specific hardware accelerators.
 Because SODA was originally designed with 180nm technology, the